arborter/CS50-Big-Projects/Trivia Game/README.md

-This web application utilizes JavaScript, HTML, and CSS for  a trivia game.
+This web application utilizes JavaScript for real-time functionality, HTML, and CSS for  a trivia game.

 Features: